Pontyclun railway station

 Pontyclun railway station is an unstaffed, minor railway station in Pontyclun, in the County Borough of Rhondda Cynon Taf, South Wales.
 The station is at street level, on Station Approach, Pontyclun.
 It is a stop on the South Wales Main Line, served by trains on the Maesteg Line, and occasionally by the Swanline Cardiff to Swansea regional services, as well as one early-morning daily service to Manchester and a late-night daily service to Carmarthen.
 The station and all trains are operated by Transport for Wales Rail.
+It is 181 mi 40 chain from the zero point at London Paddington, measured via Stroud.

 The station was rebuilt and reopened under British Rail as Pontyclun on 28 September 1992.
 It was previously called Llantrisant station and was originally two separate railway stations that were merged in 1925, those originally belonging to the South Wales Railway and the Cowbridge Railway, whose successors, the Great Western Railway and the Taff Vale Railway respectively, had amalgamated in 1922.